 Andy and I may be from England but I’ve never lived in London or spent much time there.
 In fact, I’ve really only visited the main tourist attractions and visited some of my sisters’ local pubs when they lived there.
 So as we’re spending the better part a year back home I thought it was about time I explored a bit more of our capital city.
 After a bit of thought, I decided to take myself off for a solo weekend in London’s East End whilst Andy stayed at home in Norwich.

 Things to Do in London’s East End

-True to form, I tried to fit in as much as possible during my 48 hour visit and managed to discover several great things to do in London’s East End.
+True to form, I tried to fit in as much as possible during my 48-hour visit and managed to discover several great things to do in London’s East End.
 Here are six great things I found to do in London’s East End which you might also enjoy.
 There are of course a vast number of other things to see and do in London.
 Have a look at this ultimate London bucket list and this 3-day London itinerary for more ideas.

 1. Take a Self-guided Walking Tour

 I was lucky that my London trip co-oincided with a travel bloggers meetup.
 This included Alex and Lisa from Career Gappers, who being East End locals had created an excellent alternative walking tour for us.
 It had a great varied mix of history, street art, markets and food.
 There were a few East End highlights but many of the things we saw and places we visited were hidden gems that only a local could know about.